fkmendes/SSE/validation/EXAMPLES.md

 * gridExtra
 * RColorBrewer

+As you complete step (1), you will produce the .xmls named in the headers and should run the BEAST (the SSE package) on them.
-After completing step (1), you will have the following files:
+In the end, you will have the following files:

 * examples/BiSSE_fixed_tree_SDSEP.log
 * examples/ClaSSE_fixed_tree_SDSEP.log